 Top Add a distribution record from a picklist

-Go to the taxon page and click on [add distribution].
+Go to the bottom of the taxon page, click the tab 'Documented distribution' and click on [add distribution] in the upper left corner.
 This will open a new window "Aphia add distribution record".

 Pick the geographical location as detailed as possible from the picklist.
 If the place name is not in the list, add it first (see above).
 Do not enter e.g. "Oostende, Belgium", but only enter "Oostende".
 Use the country name Exclusive Economic Zone if it is a marine species, rather than just the country name.
 The geographical names are linked to the Marine Regions gazetteer, which hierarchically structures the geo-names.